Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Add L-brackets to the 4-bearing assemblies:

 * Insert four 6mm bolts into a bearing-free-side of the MakerBeam.
-* Fasten two MakerBeam L-Brackets to the bolts with two lock nuts each.
+* Fasten two MakerBeam L-Brackets to the MakerBeam with two lock nuts each.
   Ensure that the L-brackets are facing away from the two adjacent bearings.

 Repeat these steps for the second 4-bearing assembly.